Thursday, January 22, 2026

 Think of how a classic protection racket works.
 A criminal organization claims territory.
 It enforces that claim through intimidation and violence.
 It flexes its muscle—not because it has to, but because it must be seen to.

-That’s why Trump was blowing up fishing boats and seizing oil tankers.
+That’s why trump was blowing up fishing boats and seizing oil tankers.
 Every criminal enterprise needs a show of force.

-Seen this way, Trump’s so-called war on illegal drugs—against cartels and gangs like Tren de Aragua—isn’t law enforcement.
+Trump’s so-called war on illegal drugs—against cartels and gangs like Tren de Aragua—isn’t law enforcement.
 It’s extralegal.
 It's less like policing and more like a turf war between rival criminal organizations.

-Even Trump’s import tariffs fit the pattern.
+Even trump’s import tariffs fit the pattern.
 If you want to do business in our territory, you pay the gatekeeper.

 At the centre of the current protection racket is oil.